fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 With **Fetch-on-Render**, it's easy to encapsulate both client- and server-side code in a single hook.

 In contrast, **Fetch-Then-Render** and **Render-as-You-Fetch** force us to split the fetching logic.
 On one hand, there is the initial fetching.
 It occurs before render (outside of React), and it can happen on both the server and the client sides.
-On the other hand, there is the client-side-only fetching in response to user actions (or other events).
-In the latter case, the fetching still happens before render, but it most likely resides within React.
+On the other hand, there is the client-side-only fetching in response to user actions (or other events), which still happens before render, but most likely resides within React.

 ### Access to React-specific data